instructure/canvas-lms/doc/api/sis_csv.md

 large data sets without any prompting on the individual records.
 Currently, this affects courses, sections and enrollments.

-This option will only affect data created via previous SIS imports.
-Manually created courses, for example, won't be deleted even if they don't appear in the new SIS import.
+This option will only affect data that has been involved in a previous SIS job -- either created by a previous import, or referenced by a SIS job after a SIS ID was manually added.
+Manually created courses with no SIS ID, for example, won't be deleted even if they don't appear in the new SIS import.

 Diffing Mode
 ------------